NethServer/docs/administrator-manual/en/mail.rst

 Policies can be used together, by separating with a comma ``,``: ::

-  config setprop postfix AccessPolicies trustednetworks,smptauth signal-event nethserver-mail-common-save
+  config setprop postfix AccessPolicies trustednetworks,smtpauth signal-event nethserver-mail-common-save

 However, there are some devices (printers, scanners, ...) that do not